Lower Bounds for Number-in-Hand Multiparty Communication Complexity, Made Easy

 Lower bounds in the three models above are useful for proving lower bounds on the space usage of streaming algorithms, and for other models as well, as we explain in Section \ref{subsec:motivation}.
-Most previous lower bounds have been proved in the blackboard model, but lower bounds in the message-passing model and the coordinator model suffice for all the applications we have checked (again, see more in Section \ref{subsec:motivation}). \elad{maybe give an example of this over there?}
+Most previous lower bounds have been proved in the blackboard model, but lower bounds in the message-passing model and the coordinator model can potentially give higher bounds for all the applications.

 Note that another, entirely different, model for multiparty communication is the \emph{number-on-forehead} model, where each player can see the inputs of all other players but \emph{not} his own input.
 This model has important applications for circuit complexity (see e.g.~\cite{KN97}).
-We do not discuss this model at all in this paper.
+We do not discuss this model in this paper.

 We allow all protocols to be randomized, with public coins, i.e.\ all players have unlimited access to a common infinite string of independent random bits.
 We allow the protocol to return the wrong answer with probability $\eps$ (which should usually be thought of as a small constant); here, the probability is taken over the sample space of public randomness.
 Note that the public coin model might seem overly powerful, but in this paper we are mainly interested in proving lower bounds rather than upper bounds, so giving the model such strength only makes our results stronger.